-Bad rack and pinion symptoms
+Bad rack and pinion symptoms explained

 With the technological advancement in the US automotive field, the old-school ball steering system was replaced with a rack and pinion one.
 This system allows your wheels to turn from one side to the opposite side fully without much steering wheel wiggle room.